dantogno/unity-scripting-upgrade/Documentation/unity-scripting-upgrade.md

 ### Using static

-[Using static](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/using-static) allows you to use static functions without typing the containing class name.
-This is nice if you need to use several static functions in the same class and want to save space and time by not typing the class name several times.
+[Using static](https://docs.microsoft.com/dotnet/csharp/language-reference/keywords/using-static) allows you to use static functions without typing its class name.
+With using static, you can save space and time if you need to use several static functions from the same class.

 ```csharp
 // .NET 3.5